Enforcement

 NodeSelector

-Bill, the cluster admin, can dedicate a pool of worker nodes to the oil tenant, to isolate the tenant applications from other noisy neighbors.
+Bill, the cluster admin, can dedicate a pool of worker nodes to the solar Tenant, to isolate the tenant applications from other noisy neighbors.

 These nodes are labeled by Bill as pool=renewable